Keeping in touch

 Free Smartphone Apps

 If you have an iPhone then you can also use FaceTime to call other iPhone users for free.
-You can also use to call anyone with a 4th and 5 th generation iPod touch.

 For Android and iPhone users, apps like Viber, Fring and Nimbuzz allow you to make free calls and are also free to download.
 These apps are great if you have Wi-Fi or unlimited data plans; remember that while they are free they will use up your data.